 This is perhaps one of the most fun things to do in Kauai and you’ll come home with a great memory you won’t soon forget!

 Top 10 Places to See on Kauai

 In addition to the activities above, you will discover some of the most beautiful landscapes and miracles of nature anywhere in the world on the Hawaiian island of Kauai.
-These are the ten places every visitor needs to see on a trip to Kauai.

 - Na Pali Coast

 - Wailua Falls

 - Waimea Canyon State Park

 - Tunnels Beach